-Where Does Airplane Waste Go?: What Is Quarantine Waste In Australia
+Where Does Airplane Waste Go And What Is Quarantine Waste In Australia? ✈️

-When you are on a long haul flight – meal time is one of the few things that can break up the never ending drudgery – and whether you complain about the lack of flavour in the food – or just comfort eat to escape the boredom – it would be good to know where does airplane waste go once the plane lands.
+When you are on a long haul flight, mealtime is one of the few things that can break up the never-ending drudgery.
+Whether you complain about the lack of flavour in the food or just comfort eat to escape boredom, it would be good to know where the airplane waste goes once the plane lands.

-In today’s blog we will look at the facts and figures concerning this question – and also at the issues of quarantine waste in Australia.
+In today’s blog, we will look at the facts and figures concerning this question.
+We will also look at the issues of quarantine waste in Australia.

-At Waster – we provide low cost waste and recycling services such as garbage disposal to small and medium Aussie companies.
-I have to admit that we do not have any airlines or airports as customers! – we are more focused on offices, medical practices, cafes, factories, restaurants etc.
+At Waster, we provide low-cost waste and recycling services such as garbage disposal to small and medium Aussie companies.
+I have to admit that we do not have any airlines or airports as customers!
+Instead, we are more focused on offices, medical practices, cafes, factories, restaurants etc.

-However – we often look at quarantine waste – i.e. waste that has come in from overseas either in cargo, planes or ships.
+However, we do often look at quarantine waste (i.e., waste that has come in from overseas either in cargo, planes or ships).

-Our main differentiator is our customer service and our flexible 30 day agreements.
+Our main differentiator is our customer service and our flexible 30-day agreements.
 We provide all services you may require from general waste to sanitary bins.
-As we do not operate landfills – we are aligned with you in seeking to reduce dumping at landfill and save you money (as recycling is a great way to cut costs and focus your finances more on business operations.
+As we do not operate landfills, we are aligned with you in seeking to reduce dumping at landfill and save you money as recycling is a great way to cut costs and focus your finances more on business operations.

-If you require waste and recycling services for your business – you can press the button below to check all our bin options and prices.
-You can even book online today!:
+If you require waste and recycling services for your business, you can press the blue button below to check all our bin options and prices.
+You can even book online today!

-The sad reality is that the vast majority of waste that is taken off planes that come into Australia – ends up in a quarantine landfill.
+The sad reality is that the vast majority of waste that is taken off of airplanes that come into Australia goes and ends up in a quarantine landfill.
 A quarantine facility is one that has strict legislation from the local EPA.

-This legislation will dictate how the waste has to be stored and transported from the collection location i.e. the airport to the landfill.
-It will dictate which roads the trucks can drive on and will seek to avoid agricultural land and animals etc.
+This legislation will dictate how the waste has to be stored and transported from the collection location (i.e., from the airport to the landfill).
+It will also dictate which roads the trucks can drive on and will seek to avoid agricultural land and animals, etc.

-This is because of the unique habitat in Australia – and the need to protect them.
-This is one of the reasons why Australia does not import as much fruit as other countries – and why say banana prices can be very volatile in Australia.
+This is, of course, because of the unique habitat in Australia and the need to protect it.
+This is one of the reasons why Australia does not import as much fruit as other countries.
+And, this is why, say, banana prices can be very volatile in Australia.

 How much waste does air traffic produce?